History of Lyme disease in Timeline

 Lyme disease

-At a 1909 research conference, Swedish dermatologist Arvid Afzelius presented a study about an expanding, ring-like lesion he had observed in an older woman following the bite of a sheep tick.
-He named the lesion erythema migrans.
+At a research conference in 1909, Swedish dermatologist Arvid Afzelius presented a study about an expanding, ring-like lesion he had observed following the bite of a sheep tick and named it erythema migrans.

 1911: Description of Borrelial Lymphocytoma